8 Utah Hikes for Leaf Peeping and Natural Splendor

 Big and Little Cottonwood Canyon Scenic Byways (S.R.
 190, 210) | Near Salt Lake City

-The glacially carved Big Cottonwood Canyon, home to Brighton and Solitude, offers immaculate alpine scenery.
-There are plenty of hiking, biking, and picnicking opportunities to take in the views.
+The river-carved Big Cottonwood Canyon, home to Brighton and Solitude ski resorts, offers immaculate alpine scenery.
+There are plenty of hiking, biking and picnicking opportunities to take in the views.
 You can head straight for the Brighton area or a number of stops along the way.
 Continue to Guardsman’s Pass — located 15 miles up the canyon — to really have your mind blown as you travel onward to Park City and Heber.

 Don’t miss a trip up Little Cottonwood Canyon.
-Named because it is smaller and more narrow than it’s sister to the north, river-carved versus glacier-carved.
+Named because it is smaller and more narrow than it’s sister to the north, and glacially carved versus river-carved.
 With few pull-offs to take in the views, get out of the car and head up to a high alpine lake.
-If hiking isn’t on your agenda, you can always drive to Snowbird and take the Aerial Tram to the top of Hidden Peak.
+If hiking isn’t on your agenda, you can always drive to Snowbird Ski Resort and take the Aerial Tram to the top of Hidden Peak.